 EPIC ARTS CAMPUS

-Epic Arts began as a clay studio on 6th Street.
+EPIC Arts began as a clay studio on 6th Street.
 Now, it’s a local art campus home to multiple creative spaces.

 Enlivening & celebrating KCK creativity